krisrowe/apigee-with-stub-backend/README.md

 # Purpose

-Script used to quickly provision a stubbed backend service on GCP for an Apigee X organization.
+Script to quickly provision a stubbed backend service on GCP with a private IP address, to be referenced as a target via its host name from an Apigee X instance in the same project using private DNS.

 # Get Started